idleberg/sublime-nsis/README.md

 * NSIS Language File
 * Translate MUI2

+Several of the above snippets can set the number of sections in a script or add an init function.

 #### Example:
 With Sublime Text's fuzzy search in mind, you could for instance type `scaffBasic` to trigger the `scaffold__Basic Script` snippet and create the following script: